 To make the most of these opportunities and become industry-ready, it is essential to get informed about the plumbing industry, job role, pipefitter job, plumbing job, requirements, plumbing school, and certifications.
 And the right trade school which offers the best and most efficient program to make you a skilled and valued asset to the industry.
-To know the different roles in the plumbing industry, what the difference is between the job of pipefitter vs plumber, read on.
+To know the different roles in the plumbing industry, and what the difference is between the job of pipefitter vs. plumber, read on.

-When it comes to a career as a pipefitter, predictions are the industry demand for a pipefitter job will grow to 4-5% each year from 2020 to 2029.
+When it comes to a career as a pipefitter, predictions are that the industry demand for a pipefitter job will grow to 4-5% each year from 2020 to 2029.
 And pipefitter jobs grow at par with the average growth in other occupations.
 Therefore, a trained and certified professional is highly sought after in the industry and opens up more significant opportunities for you.
 You will get hands-on training and experience in work, set according to the industry standards, along with gaining knowledge in the fundamentals of the trade when pursuing the right educational program.
 You can join one of the best pipe fitting trade schools in Pennsylvania for a certification course in pipefitter training that will lay the foundation of a great career path as a pipefitter.
 You can check out the career roadmap and requirements to become a pipefitter here.

 Learn more about Is Pipefitter a good career here.

 A plumber is a tradesman who works on low-pressure piping systems that typically carry potable water and sewage, including sewage draining systems and sanitization systems in residential, institutional, commercial, and industrial settings.
 Plumbing training or plumbing school includes tasks and skills like reading drawings and blueprints to determine water system layout, vents, waste disposal systems, identifying problems, detecting faults, and solving the issues diagnosed.
 They also require being aware of and following the legal regulations and ensuring that building regulation meets safety standards in plumbing jobs.